Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/324_Wiggle_Sort_II.md

         // Find position in the middle.
-        // Note that it is not median, because it doesn't take average value when length is an even number. std::vector<int>::iterator pivot_pos = nums.begin() + nums_size / 2;
+        // Note that it is not median, because it doesn't take average value when length is an even number.
+        // Also we use nth_element here only to find the 'mid' value, its internal partition implementation has nothing
+        // to do with our algorithm.
+        std::vector<int>::iterator pivot_pos = nums.begin() + nums_size / 2;
         std::nth_element(nums.begin(), pivot_pos, nums.end());
         const int pivot = *pivot_pos;